-We planned to meet at the food court in the mall we met at, so that’s where I’m headed now.
+We planned to meet at the food court of the mall we met at, so that was where I was currently going.

 The drive there was silent, but not peaceful.
-When I’m alone and have nothing to distract me, the thought of what I’m doing to Asher tortures me.
+When I was alone and had nothing to distract me, the thought of what I was doing to Asher tortured me.

 Thankfully the drive wasn’t too long and soon enough I was siting next to Jade, sipping a chocolate milkshake while she grimaced at me over my cliché choice.

-“I don’t know why yore judging me so much for liking chocolate milkshakes, it’s the most popular flavour.”
-I said in my defence, then quickly added “Do you have a boyfriend?”
+“I don’t know why you're judging me so much for liking chocolate milkshakes, it’s the most popular flavour.”
+I defended myself, quickly adding “Do you have a boyfriend?”
 To change the topic before we started debating over which milkshake flavour was better again.
 We could debate over that for hours.

 “Are you lying to me.”
 I asked, feigning hurt.